 “DESTINI Estimator provides a good balance of structure and flexibility.
 We have the structure of templates and a cost database but each user has the flexibility to customize how they display and review the data with screen setups, filters, and views.
 DESTINI Estimator provides the ability for better collaboration.
 Not only do we have multiple users contributing to a single estimate at once, we have the ability to stay within Estimator for 2D Takeoff review,” says Korte Senior Estimator Brian Marks.

 A Collaborative Approach

-One of the primary deciding factors for Korte’s software choice was the innovative, collaborative implementation support from Beck Technology, which helped Korte ensure a seamless rollout and maximize the use of Estimator’s extensive capabilities.
+One of the primary deciding factors for Korte’s software choice was the innovative and collaborative implementation support from Beck Technology which helped Korte ensure a seamless rollout and maximize the use of Estimator’s extensive capabilities.
 At the heart of Beck Technology’s fully transparent implementation planning was a detailed scope of work and “smart” schedule, provided at no cost before the software agreement was signed.

 “Beck Technology’s approach to implementation was one of our major deciding factors in choosing DESTINI Estimator,” says Korte Senior Estimator Brian Marks.
 “It’s been a great process and a good partnership so far.”

 One key difference with Beck Technology is that the company provides a set scope of hands-on implementation support for a guaranteed maximum price, rather than charging for support on an hourly time-and-materials basis.